Things need to know - Using Smart Phones and Driving

 - Do everything on your smartphone before you depart or after you reach

 - Put your phone in a sleeve or a case

 It is important to pay attention to the road and drive safely, rather than being entertained by a smartphone.
 Keep your smartphone distractions minimum and enjoy the roads as your drive.
-At CCR, we promote road safety and ensure that all the drivers are educated about the driving laws in Australia.
+At Cheaper Car Rentals, we promote road safety and ensure that all the drivers are educated about the driving laws in Australia.

 comments powered by Disqus